Perfect Fourths

 Guitar Fretboard Notes for Beginners

-Start here if you want to understand why all-fourths tuning makes note locations and interval relationships feel more uniform across the neck.
+Helpful if you want to understand why removing the G-to-B tuning break changes pattern logic across the neck.

 Related Tuning Modes